hzoltann/kutv-react/README.md

 # To run this project you need to use Node.js

-# to start type in the terminal: npm start / yarn start
+# To start type in the terminal: npm start / yarn start